Tiny-Earth/DemoSite/site/src/summative.md

 ---
 ## Inclusive Summative Assessments

-!!! compat ""
-    By the end of this section, you will be able to:

-    - Identify practices that enhance equity in the design of summative assessments, including guidelines for accessibility and Universal Design.
-    - Explain how to reduce stereotype threat.
-    - Recognize the importance of equitable grading practices.
-    - Describe equitable grading practices.
-    - Explore alternative grading methods.
-    - Understand key concepts and principles:
-        - All students deserve the opportunity to demonstrate their knowledge on an accurate and unbiased summative assessment.
-        - Incorporate principles for fairness, accessibility, and Universal Design into assessment design.
-        - Practice fair and transparent grading.
-        - Continually keep your biases and assumptions in check.
-        - Alternative grading practices are more equitable than traditional grading practices and can be implemented partially.

 Given the significant influence of summative assessment outcomes on students and their grades, which can have a direct impact on scholarship, university admissions, and career opportunities, it is essential to design summative assessments that are equitable, accurate, and fair in their evaluation of student knowledge.
 The Standards for Educational and Psychological Testing provide principles to establish fairness in testing (American Educational Research Association, 1999):